 - The mantissa carries the rest of the significant digits.

 The general notation for scientific is m ×10n.
-M is the coefficient and n is used for the power of 10.
+M is the coefficient, and n is for the power of 10.

 How to Write

-To write a number in scientific notation, let’s take an example of 64,000, now the below step for a proper conversion process.
+To write a number in scientific notation, let us take an example of 64,000.
+Now follow the below steps for a proper conversion process.

 - Count the steps of the decimal that you move to the left, which are equal to 4.

-- But if you move the decimal to the right the power of 10 will be negative.
+- However, if you move the decimal to the right, the power of 10 will be negative.

 Please read the below examples to understand the conversion of the positive and negative values and as well as their differences.